kineticdata/request-ce-bundle-training/README.md

-# Kinetic Bundle Training - Step 3
+# Kinetic Bundle Training - Step 4

 ### Description

-By this step, the app package dynamically loads the `AppProvider` from the correct package and passes state data to it.
-The services package `AppProvider` take the state data from the app package and stores it in its own state to be used throughout the package.
+By this step, the services package is fetching data on load to display the categories.
+Data is fetched using `redux-saga` and stored in a `redux` store.

-In this step, we will build out the home page of the services kapp by fetching and displaying the available categories.
+In this step, we will add routing to the services package and add links between a few different pages.

-We have included some placeholder files within the redux folder.
+We have included some files within the package that we will be linking to.
+The `fetchCategories` call has also been moved from the `Catalog.js` file to the `AppProvider.js` file as the categories list will be used on multiple pages.
+Fetching it once when the services `App` loads will allow us to not have to refetch the list for each component that uses it.

 - `src`
-  - `redux`
-    - `modules`
-      - `categories.js`
+  - `components`
-        We will define our actions and reducer for dealing with the categories state data here.
-    - `sagas`
+    - `Category.js`
+      Page that will show the forms that belong to a specific category.
-      - `categories.js`
+    - `Form.js`
-        We will define our sagas which will do the data fetching here.
+      Page that will load a specific form (loading of the form will be added in the next step).

+We use the library `@reach/router` in our packages to allow for relative links within the package.
+The `AppProvider` is passed a location from the app package which we will set as the first route path that will load the `App` component of the services package.
+All nested routes within the package will be relative to this path.
+This allows us to import the services package and load it at any path, and still have all of its internal links work correctly.

+_Although we do use `@reach/router`, we use a forked version of it that has been modified to fix some issues that we ran into. `@reach/router` is no longer being updated, and is having it's functionality implementd within `react-router`, but there is no estimated date of when `react-router` will support relative links._

 ---

-##### The below exercises will guide you through fetching the kapp's categories using `redux-saga` and storing them in our `redux` store.
+##### The below exercises will guide you through hooking up routing in the services `AppProvider` and adding links within the package to navigate around.

-We will also update the `Catalog.js` file to display our categories.

-In your space, you will need to have a services kapp with some categories defined.
+In your space, you will need to have a services kapp with some forms defined and added to categories.

 **_The changes in all of the below exercises will be to files inside the services package._**